JoeyStanley/real/cv.md

 <a href="https://athenaeum.libs.uga.edu/handle/10724/37876" class="link" target="_blank" title="link to this paper online"></a>
 <a href="https://athenaeum.libs.uga.edu/bitstream/handle/10724/37876/stanley-and-vanderniet.pdf?sequence=8&isAllowed=y" class="paper" target="_blank" title="open a pdf of this paper in a new window"></a>

-Renwick, Margaret E. L. & **Joseph A. Stanley** (2017).
+Margaret E. L. Renwick & **Joseph A. Stanley** (2017).
 "Static and dynamic approaches to vowel shifting in the Digital Archive of Southern Speech." *Proceedings of Meetings on Acoustics* **30**, 060003; doi: http://dx.doi.org/10.1121/2.0000582.
 <a href="http://asa.scitation.org/doi/pdf/10.1121/2.0000582" class="link" target="_blank" title="link to POMA online"></a>

-Olsen, Rachel M., Michael L. Olsen, **Joseph A. Stanley**, Margaret E. L. Renwick, & William A. Kretzschmar, Jr. (2017).
+Rachel M. Olsen, Michael L. Olsen, **Joseph A. Stanley**, Margaret E. L. Renwick, & William A. Kretzschmar, Jr. (2017).
 "Methods for transcription and forced alignment of a legacy speech corpus." *Proceedings of Meetings on Acoustics* **30**, 060001; doi: http://dx.doi.org/10.1121/2.0000559.
 <a href="http://asa.scitation.org/doi/abs/10.1121/2.0000559" class="link" target="_blank" title="link to POMA online"></a>

 **Stanley, Joseph A.** (2016).
 "Pacific Northwest English: Historical Overview and Current Directions". *UGA Working Papers in Linguistics*, 3.